Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.16.2
+ Announcing C-Blosc 1.16.3
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-This is maintenance release that fixes the check for the compressed size when the buffer is memcpyed (fixes #261).
-This was a regression introduced in 1.16.0.
+This is maintenance release that fixes some warnings in GCC/Clang and allows the build for clang with -march=haswell.

 For more info, please see the release notes in: